mjc4thewin/myRetailRESTfulService/README.md

 ~~~~

 *Create .env file in root and populate environment variables*
-NOTE: Connection string for prod mongoDB and test mongoDB are both required
+NOTE: Connection string for prod mongo and test mongo are both required
 ~~~~
 MONGO_HOST={{MONGO_CONNECTION_STRING_FOR_YOUR_PRODUCTION_DB}}
 MONGO_HOST_TEST={{MONGO_CONNECTION_STRING_FOR_YOUR_TEST_DB}}